IntelSoftware/SYCL_101/modern/4_hash_tables.rst

 * find(...),
 * iteration over elements.

-Very similar to std::unordered_set is **std::unordered_multiset**.
+Very similar to :code:`std::unordered_set` is **std::unordered_multiset**.
 Let's start with definition:

-    std::unordered_multiset is an associative container that contains set of possibly non-unique objects of type Key.
+    :code:`std::unordered_multiset` is an associative container that contains set of possibly non-unique objects of type Key.
 Search, insertion, and removal have average constant-time complexity.

-It means that the only different between std::unordered_set and std::unordered_multiset is that the second one allows to store multiple the same keys.
+It means that the only different between :code:`std::unordered_set` and :code:`std::unordered_multiset` is that the second one allows to store multiple the same keys.

-Example std::unordered_multiset declaration is shown in code below:
+Example :code:`std::unordered_multiset` declaration is shown in code below:

 .. code-block:: cpp

    std::unordered_multiset<int> n;

-To initialize an std::unordered_multiset we can simply assign values to it at the time of declaration.
+To initialize an :code:`std::unordered_multiset` we can simply assign values to it at the time of declaration.
 This time the values may be repeated.

 .. code-block:: cpp